Guy Modeste

 Guy Modeste (10 August 1954 – 19 December 2018) was a French professional footballer.

 Early and personal life

-Born in Saint-Pierre, Martinique, Modeste's brothers are also footballers - Sully, Floriva and Roger.
+Born in Saint-Pierre, Martinique, Modeste's brothers Sully, Floriva and Roger are also footballers.
 His son Anthony is also a footballer.

 Career

-A libero, he joined Saint-Étienne in 1972.
+A libero, Modeste joined Saint-Étienne in 1972.
 He played for the B team in the 1976–77 season, and spent time on loan at Cannes.
 He made his senior debut for Saint-Étienne in the 1978–79 season, and later played for Cannes, Châteauroux and Fréjus.

 Later life and death

 He died in Paris from cancer at the age of 64.